My Sister Sam: Production

 The series was created by Stephen Fischer and was developed by Pam Dawber's production company, Pony Productions (in association with Warner Bros.
 Television).
 Dawber and her Manager, Mimi Weber, spent three years searching for the most ideal television series project for their company to co-produce, but after screening several of them, Dawber had not found one that truly spoke to her.
 In the midst of this search, she and Weber produced a few TV movies under the Pony Productions nameplate, in which Dawber played lead roles.

 By late 1985, Stephen Fischer and Diane English submitted their screenplay to Dawber and Weber, one centering on the life and times of a young photographer on the fast track who takes in her teenage sister, titled Taking the Town (based on the phrase "taking the town by storm").
 At last, Dawber found a fulfilling script, and the creative team (she, Weber, Fischer and English) had the pilot successfully pitched to CBS.
-The network gave it a berth on its successful Monday night sitcom lineup for its 1986-87 fall schedule, originally as Taking the Town, with the title changing to My Sister Sam as summer pre-promotions ramped up.
+The network gave it a berth on its successful Monday night sitcom lineup for its 1986-87 fall schedule, as Taking the Town, with the title changing to My Sister Sam as summer pre-promotions ramped up.

-The series was initially intended to be a starring vehicle for Dawber, who found success on television opposite Robin Williams in the ABC sitcom Mork & Mindy.
+The series was intended to be a starring vehicle for Dawber, who found success on television opposite Robin Williams in the ABC sitcom Mork & Mindy.
 Dawber later said that she wanted the focus of the show to be on the cast as a whole, stating, "I am not a comedian.
 I'm a reactor to all the zany people who revolve around me."

 My Sister Sam was executive produced by Diane English and Mimi Weber and filmed at The Burbank Studio.